Encryption-friendly/Encryption-friendly_LLM_Architecture/ciphertext/README.md

 ## Description of each executable file

+1. First, run `convert2.cpp` to generate the HE version of the pre-trained weights.
+Use the pre-defined container path specified in the plaintext model and the designated output data folder.
+For more details, refer to the Fine-tuning explanation below.

-1. `/examples/backward-bert-multi.cpp` is an implementation code for fine-tuning.
+2. `/examples/backward-bert-multi.cpp` is an implementation code for fine-tuning.

-2. `/examples/bert-test.cpp` is an implementation code for evaluation.
+3. `/examples/bert-test.cpp` is an implementation code for evaluation.

 ## How to Set Required Parameters for Fine-Tuning